luckyframework/lucky/UPGRADE_NOTES.md

 end
 ```
 - Update: models now default the primary key to `Int64`.
 This can be
-overriden if your tables uses a different column type for your primary keys,
+overridden if your tables uses a different column type for your primary keys,
 such as Int32 or UUID

 ```crystal